4 Strategic Ways to Start a High-Growth Startup with Zero Funding in 2026 (Including SBA Loans & Grants)

 Updated: Dec 23rd 2025

-By far, one of the most recurring questions we address on our Quora channel, is related to starting a business with Zero or Minimal Funding.
-Having a global audience on this channel, we know that this problem statement is a global phenomenon.
+By far, one of the most recurring questions we address on our Quora channel, is how to start a business with zero (or minimal) funding.
+With a global audience, it’s clear this isn’t a niche problem, it’s the default starting point for most first-time founders..

 We've also gleaned insights about misconception, related to the sources of capital - primary assumption being venture capital.
 There is also lack of understanding on how to broach a startup in general.
 These topics will be addressed in future articles.